Child beauty pageant: Defense

 Regardless of the criticism, parents still defend their reasons for letting their young children participate in these pageants.
 Hillary Levy, an undergraduate researcher at Harvard University, found that many parents felt that their children, even males, were able to gain poise and confidence in front of a group.
-Parents of children with birth defects felt as though it was not a negative experience but instead a way for their children to interact with others and not feel as if they were different.
+Parents of children with birth defects felt as though it was not a negative experience but instead, a way for their children to interact with others and not feel as if they were different.

-There are many parents who believe that beauty pageants teach their children to always perform their very best and boost their self-esteem.
-One mother of a two-year-old participant on Toddlers & Tiaras claimed “‘It’s just building that confidence early so she doesn’t have to hide away and she can achieve things she wants to achieve without being shy."
+Many parents believe that beauty pageants teach their children to always perform their very best and boost their self-esteem.
+One mother of a two-year-old participant in Toddlers & Tiaras claimed: “'It’s just building that confidence early so she doesn’t have to hide away and she can achieve things she wants to achieve without being shy."
 She believes that gaining this self-confidence at a young age will benefit her child in the long run by helping her open up to people more easily and rid her of her shyness.
 "I was always involved in the baseball, the football, the basketball, the dance and now my kids are grown," said parent Joy Clark.
 "To me this is the same thing, it's a sport we travel to.
 We teach her, she practices, and you win prizes.
 It's just the same.
 It's just a sport."
 These parents believe that a pageant should not be viewed as anything other than another extra-curricular activity because it teaches children basic life values such as self-confidence, sportsmanship, determination, and leadership that any other sport or activity outside of school would do, and what matters is if a child is raised in a healthy environment surrounded by good people and good morals.

 Law

-Besides the laws that regulate child education, pageants are a relatively ungoverned program.
-Child contestants are not considered "working", so pageants are exempt from federal child labor laws.

-Lindsay Lieberman, the author of “Protecting Pageant Princesses: A Call for Statutory Regulation of Child Beauty Pageants”, argues that there should be regulations on how child beauty pageants are run because the effects on children can be negative and damaging.
+Lindsay Lieberman, the author of "Protecting Pageant Princesses: A Call for Statutory Regulation of Child Beauty Pageants", argues that there should be regulations on how child beauty pageants are run because the effects on children can be damaging.
 In her article, Lieberman touches upon points that concern the lifestyles that children who compete in pageants have going on while competing such as stress and anxiety as well as problems they will have later on in the future such as depression, lowered self-esteem, and battling eating disorders.

-In 2013, France banned pageants for children under age of 13 years, on the grounds that they promote the "hyper-sexualisation" of minors.
-France also voted to regulate pageants for children aged 13–15.
-France is the first western country to ban child pageants.
+In 2013, France banned pageants for children under the age of 13 years, because they promote the "hyper-sexualisation" of minors.
+France also voted to regulate pageants for children aged 13–15 (The age of consent in France is 15).
+France is the first Western country to ban child pageants.